lolandese/lolandese.github.com/airbnb.md

 Thanks for your fabulous review on Airbnb.
 It is really appreciated.

-As a special offer only for returning guests, when you book **at least two nights**, you do not pay the cleaning fee of €27.
-To take advantage of that, follow the below instructions.
+As a special offer only for returning guests (or their friends), when you book **at least two nights**, you do not pay the cleaning fee of €27.
+To take advantage of that, **follow the below instructions**.

 1. Check the daily price for the desired period (varies between high and low season) and availability on the Airbnb page.
 You can remove the cleaning fee from the total price. **DO NOT proceed with the booking**.
 2. Send me **a WhatsApp message**, minimum containing: